nibble0101/Quotes/README.md

 ![Quote extension](./screenshots/extension.png)

-A simple browser extension which retrieves one inspiring quote each day.
+A simple browser extension which retrieves one inspiring quote each day for 365 days.
+The quotes have been hand picked to make your day productive.
+Enjoy!

 ## License